TrueFiEng/Waffle/docs/source/matchers.rst

     .to.emit(contract, 'AddAddress')
     .withArgs(hashedStreet, hashedCity);

-If you are using the latest version of Waffle, you can't chain :code:`emit` matchers like in example belove.
+If you are using Waffle version :code:`3.4.4` or lower, you can't chain :code:`emit` matchers like in example below.

 .. code-block:: ts